mrdoob/three.js/threejs/lessons/threejs-textures.md

 GPU *in general* requires the texture data to be uncompressed.

 The moral of the story is make your textures small in dimensions not just small in file size.
 Small in file size = fast to download.
-Small in dimesions = takes less memory.
+Small in dimensions = takes less memory.
 How small should you make them?
 As small as you can and still look as good as you need them to look.